nerves-project/erlinit/README.md

 `erlinit` pulls its configuration from both the commandline and the file `/etc/erlinit.config`.
 The commandline comes from the Linux kernel arguments that that are left over after the kernel processes them.
-Look at the bootloader configuration and the Linux kernel configuration to see how to modify these.
+Look at the bootloader configuration (e.g. U-Boot) and the Linux kernel configuration (in the case of default args) to see how to modify these.

 The `erlinit.config` file is parsed line by line.
 If a line starts with a `#`, it is ignored.
 Parameters are passed via the file similar to a commandline.